Codecademy/docs/content/pandas/concepts/groupby/terms/sum/sum.md

 ---
 Title: '.sum()'
-Description: 'Produces a Series or DataFrame with aggregate sums for the groups in a GroupBy object.'
+Description: 'Produces a new Series or DataFrame with aggregate sums for the groups in a GroupBy object.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'